michenriksen/css3buttons/README.md

     <a href="#" class="negative button">Divide by Zero</a>

+## Buttons with positive actions ##

+If you have a button that triggers an action you want to encourage your users to do, you can give a button a `.positive` class and the hover-state will change to green

+    <a href="#" class="positive button">Save the World</a>

 ## Grouped buttons ##

 You can create grouped buttons that are linked together, like seen at Gmail and other places,